Skip to main content

 Festive

-Dense, moist cake made from grated coconut, kithul treacle (palm syrup), rice flour, and spices.
-Often includes cashews and raisins.
-Traditional Muslim sweet with Arabic influences, now enjoyed by all communities.
+A dense, moist cake of grated coconut, kithul treacle, rice flour, and spices, usually with cashews and raisins folded in.
+It's a Muslim sweet with Arabic roots, eaten now across all communities.

 vegetarianContains: CoconutContains: Tree nutsContains: Eggs